 One of the really great things about the rule of third is that it’s good for landscape photography.

 This rule of third comes from 14th to the 15th-century mathematical concept of the Golden Section or Golden Mean and now in modern times it is known as ‘rule of thirds’.

-Lalit M. S. Adhikari prepared a composition here following the rule of third.
+I’ve prepared a composition here following the rule of third.
 Now, let’s change this a bit by putting the subject of interest in the middle of the frame.
 At a first glance you might not understand this much but let’s contemplate that for a moment.
-It’s ok, but is it a pleasing composition?
+It’s okay, but is it a pleasing composition?
 Possibly not.

 Now, I got my ‘subject of interest’, I say that on the vertical third of the left-hand side of the fame.
 The gap on the left-hand side of the picture is a third of the way in.
 Now you can see your ‘subject of interest’ is sitting nicely in the crook of the vertical third and the horizontal third.